 The first two ingredients are deboned chicken and chicken meal, providing a healthy dose of necessary proteins.
 This recipe is made up of 40% crude protein, 18% crude fat, 4% crude fiber, and 9% moisture.
 There are 433 calories per cup.

-Replacing unhealthy grains—like wheat, corn, and soy—Blue Buffalo uses sweet potatoes and peas instead.
+Replacing certain grains—like wheat, corn, and soy—Blue Buffalo uses sweet potatoes and peas instead.
 That provides your kitty with necessary carbohydrates without irritating their GI tract.

 This recipe also has Blue’s famous LifeSource Bits that are little vitamin-packed pieces in each bag.
 They’re loaded with vitamins, minerals, and superfoods that cater to your cat’s nutrition while offering a yummy kick.